nate-io/node-microservices/blog/README.md

     * Can easily introduce webs of requests

 * ### Async Communications
 When talking about async communication the system will still contain the existing comments/posts services but will also include a separate Query service and an even bus.
 The data flow in this architecture is the posts/comments work as before but when conducting data ops they emit events to an event bus which the query service subscribes to and updates it's own data store.
-TO repeat, each service has it's own data store.
+To repeat, each service has it's own data store.

   * #### Pros
     * Query service has zero direct dependencies